pranjaldatta/AuthEasy/README.md

 # AuthEasy
-An attempt to build a NodeJS library that simplifies authentication processes
+An attempt to build a NodeJS library that simplifies authentication processes.

+In Progress.

 ### How to make it better?
  1. While the async login/register functions have been built with sync practices, issue arises in trial.js where each function     call has to be done with async-await to enforce sync characteritics.
 While this may not be an issue in regular applications